 - 1. Press any numeric key to enter a new value into the right digit of the blinking digit pair or press the SELECT key to advance to the next digit pair.
 Press another numeric key to shift the first digit to the left and enter a new value into the right digit of the blinking digit pair.
 Enter the value 99 if you want this event to occur every hour.
-The minutes digit pair will now be blinking - Repeat step 1 for the minutes.
+The minutes digit pair will now be blinking - 2.
+Repeat step 1 for the minutes.
 Enter the value 99 if you want this event to occur every minute of the hour entered.
 The seconds digit pair will now be blinking. - 3.
 Repeat step 1 for the seconds.
-The tenths of seconds digit pair will now be blinking. - 4.
-Press any numeric key to enter a new value into the blinking tenths of seconds digit pair or press the SELECT key to complete the time entry.
-Seconds has a range of 0.00 to 59.9.
 99 cannot be entered.
+The tenths of seconds digit will now be blinking. - 4.
+Press any numeric key to enter a new value into the blinking tenths of a second digit or press the SELECT key to complete the time entry.

 When you are finished entering the tenths of seconds, the Audio 1 Start Time will be set, and the display will stop blinking.
-Press the ESC key to co back up one menu level.
+Press the ESC key to go back up one menu level.

-For example to make the Audio Event occur each hour set the start time to 99:00:00:00.
-To make the Audio Event occur once per hour on the half hour set the start time to 99:30:00:00.
-To make the Audio event occur 5 seconds before each hour set the start time to 99:55:00:00.
+For example to make the Audio Event occur each hour set the start time to 99:00:00.0.
+To make the Audio Event occur once per hour on the half hour set the start time to 99:30:00.0.
+To make the Audio event occur 5 seconds before each hour set the start time to 99:59:55:00.